ftaruc/ftaruc.github.io/_posts/2021-01-09-thoughts-into-new-year.markdown

 > a strong belief that something will happen or be the case in the future.

 We set resolutions in a new year hoping that our behavior will change in accordance with them.
-Whether it's fitness goals or exploring new hobbies, inconsistencies after the 'honeymoon' phase will lead people's behaviors back to what is comfortable.
+Whether it's fitness goals or exploring new hobbies, inconsistencies after the 'honeymoon' phase will revert people's behaviors back to what is comfortable.

 Consequently, I learned that if I really want to grow, I have to be *stricter* on myself.